-As a council tenant, you have an Introductory tenancy of your home.
 The Council is committed to ensuring that the conditions of your Introductory tenancy Agreement are adhered to, to allow all tenants to enjoy their homes.

-a) If you do not adhere to the conditions of your tenancy agreement the council will, if necessary, take appropriate legal action.
+If you do not adhere to the conditions of your tenancy agreement the council will, if necessary, take appropriate legal action.
 This to ensure that tenancy conditions are enforced.
 We may only end an Introductory tenancy on the order of a county court by following the procedures set out in Section 124 of the Housing Act 1996.
-In this tenancy agreement we have referred to some of the reasons (grounds) why we may apply for a court order for possession of your property but there is a complete list of all the circumstances in the Housing Act 1996.
+In this tenancy agreement we set out the tenancy conditions that if broken could form the grounds for the Council to apply for a court order for possession of your property.

-b) The Council can only seek to repossess the property in the following circumstances:
+a) The Council can only seek to repossess the property in the following circumstances: